Site Reliability Engineer

 Our mission is to make biology easier to engineer.
 We engineer organisms to address fundamental challenges the world is facing today.
 Ginkgo bioengineers make use of an in-house organism foundry to engineer new organisms for making natural products, pharmaceuticals, biofuels, and more.
 We're making the code base, compiler and debugger for life.
 We're looking for programmers interested in developing the organism design toolchain - the CAD, CAM and CAT tools that will define how bioengineers design organisms at scale.

-- Scale our systems both locally and in the cloud
+- Assisting developers and IT in devops operations, helping to scale and deploy our systems both locally and in the cloud.

-- Proven track record for troubleshooting and resolving difficult problems in a timely manner
+- Consistent track record for troubleshooting and resolving challenging problems in a timely manner and proactively implementing strategies to avoid them.

-- Strong Linux, MySQL, Postgres and networking experience
+- Strong Linux, Docker, MySQL, Postgres and networking experience.

-- Familiarity with scripting tools such as Ansible and Chef
+- Familiarity with infrastructure automation tools such as Ansible and Puppet.

 - Excited to work with the best scientists and engineers to develop the foundry - the code base, compiler and debugger for life